SSHRC-funded researcher Monica Prendergast uses theatre to explore youth mental health

 How are you collecting data for your research?

 Part of the data collection for our research is to record audio and video of the plays that the students have created, and analyze the recordings.
 What are the students telling us about their mental health in these plays that they've created?
-That's a big part of the outcome of the project.
 I'll be writing papers with my research assistants about all of the case studies.

-The students’ responses to the plays in both the pilot and this more recent project were very insightful.
-They're savvy around how young people speak, and they're quick to point out what’s not authentic or doesn’t ring true.
+The students’ responses to the plays were very insightful.
+They're savvy around how young people speak and quick to point out what’s not authentic.
 I had students disclose their own struggles with anxiety, panic attacks and other issues going on in their lives.
 I was very grateful to them for being so forthcoming and honest in their responses.

 What challenges have you encountered so far?